georgeflanagin/usersetup/README.md

 [6] The newly created user does not need to run `ssh-keygen` to create a private/public key pair.
 In many cases the target computer is one that is only connected *to* rather than a source of new connections.

+[7] The program protects you from accidents.
+If the remote user already exists, new keys will be installed and new groups assigned only if the the `--force` option is used.